What Is the Tundra Biome?

 Arctic Tern

 One of the most amazing species of bird found in the Arctic tundra is the Arctic tern (Sterna paradisaea).
 At 44,300 mi, it has the longest migration of any animal species.
-What makes the Arctic tern all the more interesting is the fact that it’s a trueblood tundra species, spending a part of the year in the Arctic tundra and a part in the Antarctic tundra.
+What makes the Arctic tern all the more interesting is that it is a true tundra species, spending part of the year in the Arctic tundra and part in the Antarctic tundra.

 - Alaska marmot (Marmota broweri)